-The two commercial land use designations, single industrial designation, and hybrid Commercial/Light Industrial designation are designed to support business activity and provide tools to help businesses and districts maximize their economic potential, or provide opportunities for more intense residential uses on commercial parcels that encourages transit-oriented development in proximity to transit centers, employment centers, and commercial and service uses.
+The two commercial land use designations, single industrial designation, and Commercial/Light Industrial designation are designed to support business activity and provide tools to help businesses and districts maximize their economic potential, or provide opportunities for more intense residential uses on commercial parcels that encourages transit-oriented development in proximity to transit centers, employment centers, and commercial and service uses.

 Two designations accommodate commercial and residential mixed-use development.
-The mixed-use designations allow combined commercial and residential developments and both stand-alone commercial and residential uses if affordable housing units are provided; however, exclusively residential uses are not permitted in these areas.
-The Downtown Mixed Use designation provides for more intense, mixed-used development surrounding the planned Gold Line Metro Station to create a complete, compact, walkable neighborhood that encourages transit use.
+The mixed-use designations allow combined commercial and residential developments and both stand-alone commercial and residential uses if affordable housing units are provided.
+The Downtown Mixed Use designation provides for more intense, mixed-used development surrounding the planned Metro Station to create a complete, compact, walkable neighborhood that encourages transit use.